johnellmore/react-ssr-starter/README.md

 ### Cons

 * **More manual steps to register loaders and views**.
-See the `src/routes/registry.ts` file for how this works.
+See the [`src/handlers/registry.ts`](src/handlers/registry.ts) file for how this works.
 This is necessary to avoid a build step that scans for a file structure.
-* **No client-side bundle splitting by route/view.** This is nice to have for SEO- or performance-sensitive apps, but not always needed for basic SPAs.
+* **No client-side bundle splitting by route/view.** This is nice to have for SEO- or performance-sensitive apps, but not always needed for small apps or apps where the average user session is expected to span multiple page loads.
-* **Image bundling, WebAssembly bundling, etc. requires additional work.** The good news is that there's typically an esbuild plugin for just about everything.
-It's trivial to build your own plugin if not.
+* **Image bundling, WebAssembly bundling, etc. requires additional work.** There's typically an esbuild plugin for just about everything, and it's trivial to build your own plugin if not.
 * **SSR rendering is done using [`renderToString`](https://react.dev/reference/react-dom/server/renderToString).** This doesn't support streaming.
-Streaming isn't necessary for most use cases, and it adds some complexity.
-That said, PRs are welcome to adjust this to [`renderToPipeableStream`](https://react.dev/reference/react-dom/server/renderToPipeableStream).
+Streaming adds complexity and isn't necessary for most use cases.

 ## Getting started